Network-based Topic Interaction Map for Big Data Mining of COVID-19 Biomedical Literature: Results

-We applied our workflow to the COVID-19 literature to investigate the latent semantic structure of COVID-19 literature.
-In our implementation, we first downloaded the COVID-19 articles published between December 1st, 2019 and August 3rd, 2020 from the PubMed database (\url{https://pubmed.ncbi.nlm.nih.gov}) .
-Specifically, we collected articles of which titles contain ``coronavirus2'', ``covid-19'' or ``SARS-CoV-2'' and this resulted in total 35,585 articles.
-After eliminating articles without abstracts (i.e., only titles or abstract keywords), our final text data contained the total 15,015 documents.
+We applied the proposed approach to the rapidly increasing COVID-19 literature to investigate its latent semantic structure at the beginning of the pandemic.
+Specifically, we downloaded the COVID-19 articles published from the PubMed database (\url{https://pubmed.ncbi.nlm.nih.gov}) with a timeframe between 1st, 2019, and August 3rd, 2020, coinciding with the date of the WHO's designation of COVID-19 as a pandemic.} Specifically, we collected articles whose titles contain ``coronavirus2'', ``covid-19'' or ``SARS-CoV-2'' and this approach resulted in a total of 35,585 articles.
+After eliminating articles without abstracts (i.e., only titles or abstract keywords), our final text data contained a total of 15,015 documents.